cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 - chain-id must be equal to “signature”
 - fee gas must be equal to 0
 - fee amount must be an empty array
-- Inside the message with type `MsgSignData`, we put inside *bytes* data and the `address` of the signer.
+- inside the message with type `MsgSignData`, we put inside *bytes* data and the `address` of the signer.
+- it's applications developers decision how `Data` should be treated, by treated we mean the serialization and deserialization process and the Object `Data` should represent.

 Proto definition:
 ```proto